AnhThai19/retail-analytics-lambda-lakehouse/README.md

 ## Project Status

-**Status:** In Progress / Portfolio Version
+**Status:** Completed / Portfolio Version

-This project was developed as a Big Data final project and is currently published as a portfolio-ready version.
+This project was developed as a Big Data final project and has been completed as a portfolio-ready project.

 The core data pipeline has been implemented, including: